-Thrombotic thrombocytopenic purpura (TTP) is a blood disorder that causes blood clots to form in small blood vessels around the body.
+Thrombotic thrombocytopenic purpura (TTP) is a blood disorder that causes blood clots to form in small blood vessels.
 This leads to a low platelet count (thrombocytopenia).

-This disease may be caused by problems with ann enzyme (a type of protein) that is involved in blood clotting.
+This disease may be caused by problems with an enzyme (a type of protein) that is involved in blood clotting.
 These changes cause clotting to occur in an abnormal way.

 In some cases, the disorder is passed down through families (inherited).
 In these cases, people are born with naturally low levels of this enzyme.
-This condition also may be related to:
+This condition also may be caused by:

 This treatment is repeated daily until blood tests show improvement.

 People who do not respond to this treatment or whose condition often returns may need to:

 - Have surgery to remove their spleen

 - Get medicines that suppress the immune system, such as steroids or rituximab